oliviawestmacottssw/SSW.Rules.Content/rules/tiny-do-you-avoid-using-that-when-its-not-needed/rule.md

 ---

-​
 'That' is occasionally an unnecessary addition to a sentence, especially if it's a title that would benefit from being short and punchy.
 As such, avoid using "that" in a title wherever possible.

 "Building Software that People Understand"
 Figure: Bad Example - unnecessary "that"
 "Building Software People Understand"

-Figure: Good Example - without the "that", the setence is concise and has more punch​
+Figure: Good Example - without the "that", the setence is concise and has more punch